How Does the New York Probate Process Work

 Getting a Release from Beneficiaries

-It is important to get a consent and release from the beneficiaries to have it in writing that they are satisfied with what they are receiving form the estate and to make sure that they do not have the ability to sue you right after they get their distribution.
+One of the most important aspects of the New York probate process is to get a consent and release from the beneficiaries to have it in writing that they are satisfied with what they are receiving form the estate and to make sure that they do not have the ability to sue you right after they get their distribution.

 Distributing the Assets

-You have payed all the debts of the estate, filed your inventory in six months, waited until seven months are up after you are appointed, payed any taxes due and did everything else you had to do as an executor.
+This is the part of the New York probate process that everyone has been looking forward to!
+You have paid all the debts of the estate, filed your inventory in six months, waited until seven months are up after you are appointed, paid any taxes due and did everything else you had to do as an executor.
 You are almost ready to distribute the assets of the estate to the beneficiaries.
 But before you do so, make sure that you prepare an informal accounting and have the beneficiaries sign waivers and releases prepared by your estate attorney.
 You want them to agree in writing not to sue you after receiving the distributions.
 You do not want to have a beneficiary receive money from the estate and then use that money to get their own estate lawyer and sue you.

 Always have all agreements in writing, do not take anyone at their word alone.
 The best way to do this is to have your estate attorney prepare an “informal accounting” which outlines the proposed distribution and have all of the beneficiaries sign it.
 This way they agree not to change their mind later and turn around and sue you.